 They’re starting to become rarer, but for many of us, the thing next to our keyboard is still a major part of our lives in front of a computer.
 I’m talking about the mouse, and sadly we mark the passing of another of the computing industries pioneers, it’s inventor Douglas Engelbart.

 Douglas Carl Englebart was born in 1925, in Portland Oregon.
 He died in 2013, in Atherton, California.
-In between he spent an extensive part of his life in various roles.
+In between he spent an extensive part of his life in various research roles.

 He worked at the augmentation Research Centre, part of the Stamford Research Institute, located in Menlo Park, California.
 Here he gave a famed demonstration to the world (along with his collaborators) of the NLS system, which they had been working on since 1962.
 Although the mouse was part of the demonstration, it also covered hyperlinking, simultaneous collaboration on the same document over a network as well as audio and video links between the users.
 Some of these things are still only just becoming part of the reality of many computer users today.